 Full Time, Part Time, On Call

-Most of the radiation therapists work on full-time basis at big hospitals.
+A career as a radiation therapist requires working on full-time basis at big hospitals.
 However, there some, who might work on a part-time basis or on-call, wherein, the hospital does not have a full-time radiation therapist.

-Most of the radiation therapists work on a permanent basis at general hospitals or hospitals that specialise in cancer treatment.
+A career as a radiation therapist requires working on a permanent basis at general hospitals or hospitals that specialise in cancer treatment.
 However, there are some hospitals that might hire radiation therapists on contractual basis.

 A radiation therapist is required to work in operating rooms in hospitals and surgical centers during different therapy, and they also work in ICUs.

 Tier-1 cities such as New Delhi, Gurgaon, Chennai, Kolkata, Hyderabad, Bengaluru, Pune are a big hub for world class healthcare treatments making it a big hub for opportunities for healthcare workers working in several sectors. radiation therapists in Chennai, Tamil Nadu earn an average of 10.6 per cent more than the national average.
 The radiation therapists also find higher than average salaries in Bangalore, Karnataka (4.4 per cent more).
 The lowest salaries can be found in Mumbai, Maharashtra (11.5 per cent less).